Welltower (NYSE:WELL) Issues Q2 2022 Earnings Guidance

-Welltower (NYSE:WELL – Get Rating) updated its second quarter 2022 earnings guidance on Wednesday.
+Welltower (NYSE:WELL – Get Rating) issued an update on its second quarter 2022 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $0.84-$0.87 for the period.
 The company issued revenue guidance of -.
-Welltower also updated its Q2 guidance to $0.84-0.87 EPS.

-Several equities analysts have recently weighed in on the company.
-Capital One Financial started coverage on Welltower in a research note on Friday, June 3rd.
-They issued an overweight rating and a $95.00 price objective on the stock.
-Credit Suisse Group raised Welltower from a neutral rating to an outperform rating and boosted their price target for the stock from $92.00 to $100.00 in a research report on Wednesday, May 18th.
-Jefferies Financial Group reduced their price target on Welltower from $89.00 to $79.00 and set a hold rating on the stock in a research report on Thursday, June 30th.
-Raymond James boosted their price target on Welltower from $100.00 to $105.00 and gave the stock a strong-buy rating in a research report on Friday, March 18th.
-Finally, Mizuho reduced their price target on Welltower from $96.00 to $93.00 and set a buy rating on the stock in a research report on Friday, July 1st.
-One research analyst has rated the stock with a sell rating, two have given a hold rating, twelve have issued a buy rating and one has given a strong buy rating to the stock.
-According to MarketBeat.com, the company presently has an average rating of Moderate Buy and a consensus price target of $96.81.

-A number of institutional investors have recently made changes to their positions in the company.
-Panagora Asset Management Inc. grew its stake in Welltower by 40.0% during the 1st quarter.
-Panagora Asset Management Inc. now owns 17,381 shares of the real estate investment trust’s stock worth $1,671,000 after buying an additional 4,962 shares during the last quarter.
-Sequoia Financial Advisors LLC grew its stake in shares of Welltower by 35.4% in the first quarter.
-Sequoia Financial Advisors LLC now owns 5,254 shares of the real estate investment trust’s stock worth $505,000 after purchasing an additional 1,373 shares in the last quarter.
-Baird Financial Group Inc. grew its stake in shares of Welltower by 3.3% in the first quarter.
-Baird Financial Group Inc. now owns 31,094 shares of the real estate investment trust’s stock worth $2,989,000 after purchasing an additional 982 shares in the last quarter.
-Covestor Ltd grew its stake in shares of Welltower by 97.4% in the first quarter.
-Covestor Ltd now owns 298 shares of the real estate investment trust’s stock worth $29,000 after purchasing an additional 147 shares in the last quarter.
-Finally, West Family Investments Inc. bought a new position in shares of Welltower in the first quarter worth $220,000.
-93.79% of the stock is currently owned by institutional investors.
+Hedge funds have recently added to or reduced their stakes in the business.
+Centersquare Investment Management LLC increased its stake in shares of Welltower by 10.9% in the 1st quarter.
+Centersquare Investment Management LLC now owns 3,036,586 shares of the real estate investment trust’s stock valued at $291,937,000 after acquiring an additional 298,042 shares in the last quarter.
+Royal Bank of Canada grew its position in Welltower by 42.5% in the 1st quarter.
+Royal Bank of Canada now owns 839,440 shares of the real estate investment trust’s stock valued at $80,702,000 after purchasing an additional 250,312 shares during the period.
+UBS Group AG grew its position in Welltower by 22.0% in the 1st quarter.
+UBS Group AG now owns 931,446 shares of the real estate investment trust’s stock valued at $89,550,000 after purchasing an additional 168,161 shares during the period.
+Charles Schwab Investment Management Inc. grew its position in Welltower by 3.3% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 4,245,096 shares of the real estate investment trust’s stock valued at $408,124,000 after purchasing an additional 134,847 shares during the period.
+Finally, Bridgewater Associates LP grew its position in Welltower by 259.4% in the 1st quarter.
+Bridgewater Associates LP now owns 127,045 shares of the real estate investment trust’s stock valued at $12,214,000 after purchasing an additional 91,693 shares during the period.
+93.79% of the stock is currently owned by institutional investors and hedge funds.

 Welltower Company Profile